sourcepole/ogrtools/README.rst

 License
 -------

-ogrtools is Copyright © 2012-2014 Sourceepole AG.
+ogrtools is Copyright © 2012-2015 Sourcepole AG.
 It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.